Bambo-Rambo/TinyFinder/README.md

 # TinyFinder

-### Download the [latest Commit](https://ci.appveyor.com/project/Bambo-Rambo/tinyfinder/build/artifacts) from AppVeyor
+### The latest release is quite outdated now.
+Download the latest [commit](https://ci.appveyor.com/project/Bambo-Rambo/tinyfinder/build/artifacts) instead

 A more user friendly version of Tiny Timeline Tool in 3DS RNG Tool, including various fixes, enhancements and new features.